ethylowy/Ender-3_v3_SE-KE_Mod/README.md

   <li>Reverse bowden tube and moving the filament spool out of Z-axis to the side of the printer (no more z wobble) </li>
 </ol>

-# DISCLAIMER
+# HARDWARE
-I used the hardware mostly from AliExpress.
+I used the hardware mostly available online, like AliExpress or Ebay.
 <ul>
   <li>Creality K1 Hotend (bimetal heatbreak) https://aliexpress.com/item/1005005871367214.html</li>
   <li>Linear rail for X axis (choose 300mm with block) https://aliexpress.com/item/1005004226065107.html</li>